-A phased migration from an existing CS 1000 solution to an Avaya Aura® solution involves dividing the existing endpoints into groups and migrating them in batches instead of all at once.
-Phased migration is the preferred migration strategy as it ensures:
+A phased migration from an existing CS 1000 solution to an Avaya Aura[®] solution involves dividing the existing endpoints into groups and migrating them in batches instead of everything together.
+Phased migration is the preferred migration strategy as it ensures the following:

-- All endpoints in a solution are not affected by a migration activity. - · Less down time during a particular migration activity. - Less likelihood of a catastrophic fault during the migration activity.
+- All endpoints in a solution are not affected by a migration activity. - · Less downtime during a migration activity. - Less likelihood of a catastrophic fault during the migration activity.